KakeiBro/docs-playbook/README.md

 to use, however `alias` can be used to add different identifiers that will be matched to the same grammar.
-E.g: If you put an alias such as `great`, and that is under the language for `typescript` if you write in a code block `[source, great]`, then the highlighting will be of `typescript`.
+E.g: If you put an alias such as `great`, and that is under the language for `typescript` if you write in a code block `[source, great]`, then the highlighting will be of `typescript`, but the key step to enable this is to **add the alias name under `languages`**.
+If you don't add it, then the mapping will fail, however, be aware of something **_Never add the id of the register_language under languages_**.
+Only aliases are valid.